bayoudhseif/openimager/readme.md

 - **Engage and Interact**: Immerse yourself in a variety of interactive applications, all controlled through natural and intuitive hand gestures.
 - **Easy to Start**: Begin your journey into gesture control with ease.
 Simply download all necessary dependencies and run `python main.py` to dive in.

-Installed versions:
+Python version 3.11.7

-Python 3.11.7
+Generate requirements file using "pipreqs"

-To install all correct version do:  "pip install -r .\requirements.txt"
+Download requirments using "pip install -r requirements.txt"